chasearomano/Natural-Language-Processing-to-Identify-unknown-authors-of-Federalist-Papers/README.md

  ![alt test](/Images/Prediction.png)

- The final prediction agrees with the prior thought that Madison wrote text 77.
-It also predicts that Madison wrote 3 of the 12 Unknown papers.
+ The final model predicts that Madison wrote 3 of the 12 Unknown papers.

 </ol>
 <hr>